 If the oral presentation is judged to be unacceptable, the committee will inform the student of the areas of weakness.
-A second defense will be scheduled after a period of time appropriate to the deficit.
-Failure of the second defense or failure to successfully prepare and defend a proposal, within the limitations of these policies and time schedule, may be grounds for dismissal from the graduate program.
+A second defense will be scheduled after a period of time appropriate for correcting the deficit(s).
+Failure of the second defense or failure to successfully prepare and defend a report within the guidelines and timeline presented here is grounds for dismissal from the graduate program.
 The student may challenge the decision of the examination committee by written appeal to the Program Director.
 Should a satisfactory resolution not be reached after appeal to the Program Director, further appeal may be made to the JSMBS Dean.

 The dissertation research is conducted by the graduate student under the tutelage of the Dissertation Committee consisting of the major professor and at least three additional university faculty, two of whom are members of the program’s graduate faculty; all committee members should hold the rank of assistant professor or above and should be members of the UB Graduate School.
 The Dissertation Committee critically monitors and supervises preparation of the dissertation and will meet at least semi-annually with the student during the course of the dissertation project.
 These meetings will serve to provide a progress report to the committee and the Dissertation Committee Report Form must be completed and a signed copy provided to the Program Coordinator.
 A concise written progress report indicating how recommendations from the previous meeting were addressed and specifying future research plans should be prepared by the student and given to the committee at least one week prior to this meeting.
 The report should include a listing of presentations and publications since the last meeting and a copy of the report should be attached to the Dissertation Committee Report Form

 Doctoral students, admitted to candidacy after passing the qualifying examination, normally receive financial support from their advisor in the form of a graduate/research assistantship or part-time job.

 Highly qualified underrepresented minority candidates may be eligible for assistance through the Arthur A. Schomburg Fellowship.